 Column (g).
-To compute the depreciation deduction you may use optional Tables A through E, starting on page 10.
+To compute the depreciation deduction you may use optional Tables A through E, starting on page 9.
 To do this, multiply the applicable rate from the appropriate table by the property's unadjusted basis (column (c)).
 See Pub.
 946 for complete tables.
-If you disposed of the property during the current tax year, multiply the result by the applicable decimal amount from the tables in step 3 below.
+If you disposed of the property during the current tax year, multiply the result by the applicable decimal amount from the tables in Step 3 on the next page.
 Or you may compute the deduction yourself by completing the following steps: